giordcer/giordcer.github.io/_portfolio/2025-02-21-coffee grinder.md

 The project involved integrating a microcontroller, power supply, brushless motor, ESC, and reduction gearbox.

+## Requirements
+The coffee grinder core I chose to use for this project requires about 1.4 N*m of shaft torque to grind.
+For an acceptable grind rate, I chose 80RPM as a target rotational velocity for the grinder.
+This means that the grinder requires about 12W of shaft power to operate.
+Gearbox losses are very significant with 3d printed gears, and especially the sliding contact gearboxes I have tried so far, so I chose a 16V, 32W power supply.

 ## First Build

 An early version of the coffee grinder used a worm drive, but suffered from vibration & the helical gear was prone to popping off the grinder shaft.
 However, its electronics enclosure was roomy despite how short & compact it was.
 I don't have a picture of it with the worm integrated.